 Program and Objectives

-Date: May 31st - June 3rd, 2026
+Date: May 31 to June 3, 2026

 • Three keynote lectures by leading international experts on memory consolidation, neural plasticity, and replay mechanisms